Can you predict academic success or whether a child will graduate? You can, but not how you might think.

 - David and Goliath: Underdogs, Misfits, and the Art of Battling Giants by Malcom Gladwell

-- Performance Values Position Paper by Character Education Partnership
+- Performance Values Position Paper (PDF) by Character Education Partnership

 - KIPP’s Character Report Card